 "And Greensboro is close to Chapel Hill, and I have family that lives in North Carolina, and some in Greensboro, so I can re-connect with my family.
 It's a long drive, but it's that not long.
 It's eight hours, but it's only two hours more than Pitt."

-Issaka said he is uncertain when he will make a decision.
+Issaka is uncertain when he will make a decision.